Entries may be limited to first 600 teams.

 Seeding bass captured from another impoundment is prohibited and is cause for disqualification.

-Entrants must check in at WOLF CREEK, on April 29 or April 30th, 2021, 9:00 am to 6:00 pm to receive rods, ribbons, tournament procedures and mapping.
+Entrants must check in at Wolfe Creek, on May 17th or May 18th, 2024, 9:00 am to 6:00 pm to receive rods, ribbons, tournament procedures and mapping.

 Boat launch permitted one time only, from any ramp accessible by water from the host ramp (Grove City Ramp in Wolf Creek).
 The designated, colored ribbon each team receives at check-in, must be tied to the trolling motor in plain view.
 No team has claim to any given water until their assigned start time.
 Each team will receive a schedule of start times specifying which colors apply to which start time.
 Boat launching early is permitted, however no team is allowed to depart immediate area no earlier than 10 minutes prior to their assigned take-off.

 Wolf Creek City Ramp.
-Detailed procedures and mapping provided at Thursday or Friday check-in at WOLF CREEK.
+Detailed procedures and mapping will be provided during the check in process

 Any protest must be presented in writing and prior to the events’ closing of the scales.